 Whether the Romans founded Londinium as an entirely new town or developed an existing settlement is still a matter for debate.
 The finding of votive offerings of weapons in the river banks indicates that the area surrounding Londinium was intensely visited before their arrival.
 The Celts worshipped rivers and other elements of the landscape; in this they were not very dissimilar from the Romans who believed in the existence of genius loci, the protective spirit of a place.
-It appears that the Thames acted as a natural frontier between the Trinobantes who had their capital at Camulodunum (Colchester) and the Cantii (after whom Kent is named) whose capital was Durovernum (Canterbury).
+It appears that the Thames acted as a natural frontier (see map in the introductory page) between the Trinobantes who had their capital at Camulodunum (Colchester) and the Cantii (after whom Kent is named) whose capital was Durovernum (Canterbury).

 Battersea Shield: (left) copy at the Museum of London; (right) detail from the original at the British Museum